 Most people need to start with their compulsory basic training.
 This certifies that they know enough of the basics to keep practising their motorcycle skills on the road.
-Riding on motorways and carrying pillion passengers are not allowed.
-The youngest you can take this training and be let loose on public roads is 15 years and 9 months of age.
+You can’t go riding on motorways or carry pillion passengers.
+The youngest you can take this training and be let loose on public roads is 16 years old.
 You’ll also need a provisional driving licence or higher.
-Power restrictions for 16 – 17 year olds who have their DL196 certificate are the lowest of all.
+Power restrictions for 16 – 17-year-olds who have their DL196 certificate are the lowest of all.
 You’ll be looking for a motorbike that has a top speed of roughly 28mph and a power rating of 50cc.

-If you’re older than 17 and have your DL196 certificate, you can ride a slightly higher powered motorcycle or moped – 125cc’s is the limit.
+If you’re older than 17 and have your DL196 certificate, you can ride a slightly higher-powered motorcycle or moped – 125cc is the limit.
 Most motorcyclists would advise looking for a second-hand motorbike for your first set of wheels.
-There are some pretty nice lower powered bikes out there whether the moped or motorcycle is new or pre-loved.
+There are some pretty nice lower-powered bikes out there whether the moped or motorcycle is new or pre-loved.

 If you’ve been stepping up the motorcycle licence levels since you were almost 16, you can go for your full unrestricted motorcycle licence at the age of 21.
-The rest of us who were a little slow to realise we were made for two wheels must be 24 or older.
+The rest of us who were a little slow to realise we were made for two wheels have to reach our 24th birthday (or beyond).
 Tests for full licences are carried out on motorbikes with a minimum power level of 595cc’s.
-It’s also worth noting here that while you can’t test on a lower-powered motorbike, neither can you practice on a bike with this much grunt unless you are accompanied by a qualified and DSA approved motorcycle instructor.
+It’s also worth noting here that while you can’t test on a lower-powered motorbike, neither can you practice on a bike with this much grunt unless you are accompanied by a qualified and DSVA-approved motorcycle instructor.
 Once you hold a full unrestricted motorcycle licence, the world of motorbikes is your oyster.
 If you’ve always dreamed of riding a classic 1200cc Harley, this is the licence you’ll need to do it.

 A higher-powered bike doesn’t necessarily mean more fun.
 Lots of us get our A2 licence, or even an A1, and are happy with our motorbikes.
 There is no obligation to climb the motorcycle licence ladder as you get older.
 If the bike you’re riding meets your needs and gets you efficiently from A to B there’s no shame with sticking where you are.
 The best bikes aren’t the fastest or the most powerful, they’re the ones that give you the most pleasure and are reliable, cost-effective machines.